aldebaran/qibuild/doc/source/hacking/design/cmake/managing_deps.rst

 There are several differences between the **redistributable** config file and the **SDK** config file.

-* The SDK file never has to call find_* functions: since we’ve just built the library, we know where it is.
+* The SDK file never has to call find_* functions: since we have just built the library, we know where it is.
 The redistributable file however must call ``find_library``, and ``find_path``.